lavenderliao/Final-Proejct/Project_Proposal.md

 5. 12/06 Code Submission

 ## Collaboration plan
-How do you plan to collaborate with your teammates on this project?
-Will you split tasks up, complete them independently, and then integrate?
-Will you pair program the entire thing?
-Make sure to articulate your plan for successfully working together as a team.
-This might also include information about any software development methodologies you plan to use (e.g. agile development).
-Make sure to make clear why you are choosing this particular organizational structure.

 We plan to split tasks up, complete them independently and then integrate.
 Through working together on Assignment 3, we think this is the way that works for us.
+We will try to implement agile development during this project.
+We will go through following steps in agile development:
+1. Careful analysis of requirements for this project and set our expectations
+2. Make plan and divide tasks based on what we expect to do
+3. Write code and test code until it runs smoothly, help each other whenever needed
+4. Finish our tasks and give feedback to each other, then ask for feedback from other users
+5. Compare our project with the key metrics in the instruction to make sure we meet all the requirements

 ## Risks
 What do you view as the biggest risks to the success of this project?